Cray-HPE/docs-csm/operations/security_and_authentication/Resync_Keycloak_Users_to_Compute_Nodes.md

 Resubmit the `keycloak-users-localize` job and run the keycloak-users-compute.yml Ansible play to sync the users and groups from Keycloak to the compute nodes.
 This procedure alters the /etc/passwd and /etc/group files used on compute nodes.

-Use this procedure to quickly sync changes made in Keycloak to the compute nodes.
+Use this procedure to quickly synchronize changes made in Keycloak to the compute nodes.

 ### Procedure